October 2026 at Disney World: Crowd Calendar & Info

 On Mickey’s Not So Scary Halloween Party (MNSSHP) nights, Magic Kingdom closes to regular ticket holders at 6 pm.
 Consequently, the park is less busy during the day time hours on dates when MNSSHP is held, and more busy on non-party days.
 This might seem counter-intuitive, but it’s because the party is separately-ticketed.

-In October 2023, our expectation is that MNSSHP days will follow that same pattern, and be around 2/10 to 4/10 in Magic Kingdom.
+Our expectation is that MNSSHP days will follow that same pattern in 2026, and be around 1/10 to 3/10 in Magic Kingdom.
 While that’s higher than in August or September, it’s worth noting that nonparty days will also be much busier in Magic Kingdom.
 If anything, the spread between wait times on MNSSHP days versus non-party days will grow.
-Although Magic Kingdom closes earlier to regular guests on MNSSHP days, it also opens earlier.
-This is a huge advantage, as covered in Photo Report & Strategy: Magic Kingdom Early Entry at 7:30 am on Party Days.

 Epcot’s attendance will be lightest on weekdays before 4 pm, with crowds growing after work as locals turn out to graze at the Food & Wine booths.
 Epcot is a much better experience Mondays through Thursdays.
 Saturday and Sunday should be avoided if at all possible.

-Disney’s Hollywood Studios also has normal crowd dynamics in October.
-We are big fans of Park Hopping there for the second half of the day, catching Fantasmic or doing headliners with significantly shorter lines.
+Animal Kingdom will always be your best option for lower-crowd evenings during the fall.
+Thus far this Party Season, Disney’s Hollywood Studios has been a great option on non-MNSSHP days.
+We’re also big fans of Park Hopping there for the second half of the day, catching Fantasmic or doing headliners with significantly shorter lines.

 Then there’s Disney Springs, the Crescent Lake resorts, and other high profile restaurants and bars at Walt Disney World, all of which are busier in the evenings during October.
 This is due to a surge in convention business, which peaks this month.
 Be sure to make ADRs for any fine dining outside the parks, and be aware that you’ll encounter heavier crowds in Disney Springs.

 The above several paragraphs underscore why we don’t really care for traditional color-coded or numerical Walt Disney World crowd calendars.
-None of the above trends could be adequately conveyed by a simple graphic, and it’d be easy to become frustrated if we simply had an October 2023 crowd calendar with a ton of 7/10 or 8/10 days.
+None of the above trends could be adequately conveyed by a simple graphic, and it’d be easy to become frustrated if we simply had an October crowd calendar with a ton of 7/10 or 8/10 days.

 Instead, we’ve explained the how and why of October crowd flow, and now you can plan accordingly.
 While you’ll still encounter congestion and long waits, by zigging when others zag, you should avoid the worst of October’s crowds.
 This strategic park hopping advice is invaluable, and more useful than a numerical October crowd calendar.

 Overall, October is a mixed bag.
-There are great events and the weather is starting to get nicer, but there has been a surge in crowds the last few Octobers, and we’d expect that trend to continue.
-Still, we really like October, and if it ever returns to being a normal month crowd-wise, it’d be among our absolute favorite times to visit Walt Disney World.
+There are great events and the weather is starting to get nicer, but there has been a surge in crowds the last decade, and we’d expect that trend to continue.
+It does appear that convention business has started to slow down from its peak, to the point that the beginning and end of the month once again qualify as the off-season at Walt Disney World.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!